sanjeev9090/estateagency-1.0.0/README.md

 # 2. Navigate into the directory
 cd srpackaging

-# 3. Install dependencies
-npm install
-# or
-yarn install

-# 4. Start the development server
-npm run dev
-# or
-yarn dev

-# 5. Open in browser
+# 3. Open in browser
 # Navigate to http://localhost:3000